 Change your cabin air filter

-If you have a clean car and you still notice a foul smell, then make sure to replace the cabin air filter.
-Routinely changing the cabin air filter will keep your car smelling fresh at all times, as long as you also keep it clean!
+If you have a clean car and you still notice a foul smell, then make sure to replace the cabin air filter with a new one.
+Routinely changing the cabin air filter every 15k miles or so will keep your car smelling fresh at all times, as long as you also keep it clean!
 Don’t let food sit in your car, and if you spill a drink make sure to clean it up as soon as possible.

 People have been known to find all kinds of nasty stuff when changing their cabin air filter, as it often gets ignored, even during routine maintenance services.

 Usually you’ll find a filthy filter full of dark dirt and dust, but there are people who have found dead mice in their cabin air filter housing, so don’t panic if you see one!